piyushkathayat/message-board/README.md

 Follow the below steps to start the application

 ### Installing
-Clone the repo to your local machine or download as a zip. and go to the project directory.
+Clone the repo to your local machine or download as a zip.
+Inside project directory use the following commands.

-`npm install` or `yarn install` and then
+`yarn install`
+ and
-`npm start` or `yarn start`
+`yarn start`

 ### Running the tests
 To run all the test in the application
-`npm run test a` or
 `yarn run test a`

 You can also run a single test using

-`npm run test app.test.js` or
 `yarn run test app.test.js`

 #### Built With